rebshannon/ME700-ASSIGNMENT2/README.md

     ```bash
     pip install -e .
     ```
 5. Test the code with pytest.
 This command returns code coverage for all files in the directory.
-Coverage for each of the solvers should be 100% and all tests should pass.
+Coverage for *src/matrixStructAnalysis.py* should be 100% and all tests should pass.
     ```bash
     pytest -v --cov=src  --cov-report term-missing
     ```